devopschefs/blog/howtocontribute.md

 ## ARCHIVE PAGES

-### You can display a list of all the posts corresponding to a particular category on a standalone page using the `ARCHIVE` layout.
+**You can display a list of all the posts corresponding to a particular category on a standalone page using the `ARCHIVE` layout**

 - Create a .md file in the root directory.
 - Name the file.
 Preferred name will be the name of the category.